h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Opioid withdrawal.md

 ---
 # Treatment
-- Naloxone
-	- A competitive <span style="background:rgba(240, 200, 0, 0.2)">opioid receptor antagonist</span> with high binding affinity to the mu (μ) opioid receptor.
-	- Used to <span style="background:rgba(240, 200, 0, 0.2)">reverse [[opioid overdose|opioid overdose]].</span>
-	- It has a relatively short duration of action, which can lead to renewed effect of [[opioids|opioids]].
-- Naltrexone
-	- <span style="background:rgba(240, 200, 0, 0.2)">Maintenance therapy for patients who have completed opioid withdrawal and want to abstain from opioid use</span>
 - <span style="background:rgba(240, 200, 0, 0.2)">Acute opioid withdrawal: methadone/buprenorphine</span>
 	- Methadone
 		- <span style="background:rgba(240, 200, 0, 0.2)">full mu-opioid receptor agonist</span>